robertkeizer/rabbit-pipe/README.md

-> Note that this is project is currently under active development.
-It isn't ready to be used by anyone yet.

 [![Travis CI](https://travis-ci.org/robertkeizer/rabbit-pipe.svg?branch=master)](https://travis-ci.org/robertkeizer/rabbit-pipe)

+> Note that only a producer exists at the moment.
+A consumer is on the way.

 ## Overview